Adding numbers… in space!

 Math Craft Workshops

 If you’re a teacher or parent teaching mathematics to your students or children, why not do it in a fun and creative way?
-That way, as they grow older, they will retain the notion that they can have fun while doing math.
+That way, as they grow older, they will retain the notion that they can have fun while doing math click here and find work injury lawyer philadelphia.
 Math craft workshops are places where kids can learn left-brained stuff in a right-brained atmosphere.

 Math crafts can be completed in a classroom setting, or by kids at home in their math journals or doing Mathbooking (a creative cross between mathematics and scrapbooking).
 As they’re cutting, pasting and coloring, they’ll also be adding, subtracting and learning about numbers.